Hugo-W/pyEEG/README.md

 pip install -e .
 ```

-Otherwise, for a standard installation (but this will require to be installed if you need to install another version of the library):
+Otherwise, for a standard installation, you can run:

 ```bash
 pip install .